Why Are the Emirates (UAE) Supporting the RSF?

 More Info:

 Nov.
 2020 Thesentry: Understanding Money Laundering Risks in the Conflict Gold Trade From East and Central Africa to Dubai and Onward: The record-breaking rise in world gold prices in recent years has driven a new artisanal gold mining and refining rush in conflict-affected and high-risk areas in East and Central Africa.
-Annually, over $3 billion in gold mined in the affected regions, including conflict gold from which armed groups and army units profit, reaches international markets in the United States, Europe, Asia, and the Middle East,7 according to investi-gations by The Sentry and other organizations.
+Annually, over $3 billion in gold mined in the affected regions, including conflict gold from which armed groups and army units profit, reaches international markets in the United States, Europe, Asia, and the Middle East,7 according to investi-gations by The Sentry and other organisations.

-Nearly all of this gold is first imported to Dubai, UAE, which has rapidly risen over the past 20 years to become one of the world’s largest gold trading centers, particularly for artisanal and small-scale gold from sub-Saharan Africa, Latin America, and South Asia.
+Nearly all of this gold is first imported to Dubai, UAE, which has rapidly risen over the past 20 years to become one of the world’s largest gold trading centres, particularly for artisanal and small-scale gold from sub-Saharan Africa, Latin America, and South Asia.
 9 Artisanally mined gold from the DRC, South Sudan, and CAR is mainly smuggled or exported to one of six neighboring countries—Uganda, Rwanda, Cameroon, Kenya, Chad, or Burundi—before being exported to Dubai.
 Sudan mainly exports directly to the UAE.

 30.11.23 Guardian: The new ‘scramble for Africa’: how a UAE sheikh quietly made carbon deals for forests bigger than UK: Agreements have been struck with African states home to crucial biodiversity hotspots, for land representing billions of dollars in potential carbon offsetting revenue